-Even if you've become accustomed to some of these occurrences, they can still be exasperating, especially if they now increase in number and frequency.
-Some women find that were once speed bumps are now roadblocks.
+Even if you've become accustomed to some of these occurrences, they can still be exasperating, especially if they've now increased in number and frequency.
+Some women find what were once speed bumps are now roadblocks.

 In addition to notable cognitive differences, many women experience an onset or increase in feelings of fatigue, low energy, brain fogginess and apathy or even depression.
 If you are a woman with ADD, these symptoms may not be new, but again, they could worsen and if you're on medication for your ADD, you may find that the meds don't appear to be working as well to control your symptoms.